General Motors Plans Anti-Tesla Offensive With Projected Fleet Of EV Cars

 As Forbes notes, all of this sounds like a warning shot for Tesla Motors and a plan to overshadow their release of their mass-market EV, the Tesla Model 3.

-The Model 3 manufacture has been beset by problems of late and competitors like GM and Daimler (Mercedes) seem to be using that to their advantage.
+The Model 3 manufacturer has been beset by problems of late and competitors like GM and Daimler (Mercedes) seem to be using that to their advantage.

 2017 Chevrolet Bolt: An extraordinary EV for ordinary people https://t.co/uhpiI1brXP pic.twitter.com/00yLNecKwy